-Studying the stellar population of local galaxies, it has been inferred for many years that galaxies form in a ``downsizing'' trend, with massive objects counter-intuitively forming earlier and in shorter timescales than low-mass systems, and quenching their star-formation (SF) activity at early times \citep{Matteucci1994,Cowie1996,Thomas2005,Bundy2006,Cimatti2006}.
+Studying the stellar population of local systems, it has been inferred for many years that galaxies form in a ``downsizing'' trend, with massive objects forming earlier and in shorter timescales than low-mass systems, and quenching their SF activity at early times \citep{Matteucci1994,Cowie1996,Thomas2005,Bundy2006,Cimatti2006}.
 This appears to be at odds with a naive interpretation of the $\Lambda$CDM cosmological scenario, which seems to predict that large galaxies assemble their mass by forming stars across the whole Hubble time \citep[e.g.][]{Kauffmann1993,Bower2006}, and possibly quenching only after their merging history ceases, the galaxy gas reservoir is exhausted, and no cold gas from the cosmic web is inflowing and collapsing in the galactic potential well.
 However, hydrodynamical cosmological simulations have proven capable of broadly reproducing the observed ``downsizing'' trend by fine-tuning the modeling of feedback from stars and active galactic nuclei (AGN), although a relevant degree of tension with the observations remained \citep[e.g.][]{Merlin2019,Gould2023,Weller2025}.
 Recent developments in theoretical models seem to further mitigate these tensions (see Sect. \ref{models}).

 In this work we take advantage of the ASTRODEEP-JWST photometric catalogs \citep[][M24 hereafter]{Merlin2024} to search for quiescent galaxies with stellar mass M$_*>10^{9.5}$ M$_{\odot}$ (in the following we will define $lM_\ast \equiv \log(M_\ast/M_\odot)$, so the threshold can be concisely written as lM$_*>9.5$) at $z>3$, by means of a spectral energy distribution (SED) fitting technique which builds upon the one used in M18 and M19.
-The goal is to infer the physical properties of the candidates and to compare the observational results to the theoretical predictions, exploiting the high quality of the photometric data and complementing it with available spectroscopic information from NIRSpec.
+The goal is to infer the physical properties of the candidates, in particular the duration of their SF activity and the epochs of quenching, and to compare the observational results to the theoretical predictions, exploiting the high quality of the photometric data and complementing it with available spectroscopic information from NIRSpec.